X-rayLaser/Implementing-JPEG-compression/README.md

 The main purpose of this repository was to better understand JPEG compression algorithm.
-The implementation of the compression and decompression presented here is far from official JPEG standard.
+The implementation of the compression and decompression presented here is inefficient and far from official JPEG standard.
 Therefore, it is not designed to be used for production environment.